MicrosoftDocs/well-architected/well-architected/azure-vmware/monitoring.md

 ##### Recommendations

 - Collect logs from the VMware syslog service to get health data from VMware solution components such as VMware ESXi, VMware vSAN, VMware NSX-T Data Center, and VMware vCenter Server.
-- Configure tools such as [Log Analytics](/azure/azure-vmware/configure-vmware-syslogs) to collect various logs for querying, analyzing, and reporting capabilities.
+- Configure tools such as VMware Aria Operations for Logging to collect various logs for querying, analyzing, and reporting capabilities.
 - Configure retention durations for sending logs to long-term storage to reduce query time and save on storage costs.

 ## Monitor the guest operating system